 Marqeta advances the field of digital payments by providing companies with infrastructure to manage their payment card programs.
 Major brands, including Klarna, Square, and DoorDash, use the platform.
 Marqeta simplifies business interactions with financial tools, allowing them to issue cards, process transactions, and optimize payments.
 Investment partners include financial giants Goldman Sachs and Visa.

 The Marqeta logo is minimalist.
 Dark-blue lettering conveys technology.
 The name is set in a sans-serif font with neat contours.
 The symbol is a double arrow, associated with forward-moving cash flows.
-The shape resembles a stylized letter “M,” referencing the first letter of the platform’s name.
+The shape resembles a stylized “M,” a reference to the platform’s name.

 Ellevest

-Ellevest creates investment solutions specifically for women, aiming to overcome financial inequality.
-The company offers personalized financial planning, considering clients’ income and life cycles.
-The project’s founder, Sallie Krawcheck, previously headed divisions of major financial institutions on Wall Street, bringing insights into women’s financial needs to the project.
+Ellevest creates investment solutions specifically for women to help overcome financial inequality.
+The company offers personalized financial planning that considers clients’ income and life cycles.
+The project’s founder, Sallie Krawcheck, previously headed divisions at major Wall Street financial institutions, bringing insights into women’s financial needs to the project.

 The logo is strict.
 The black-and-white color scheme emphasizes the seriousness of the financial industry.
 The wordmark “Ellevest” is set in a thin font, creating a sense of sophistication.
 The round symbol comprises interwoven letters “EV” in a classic font.
-This design highlights the premium quality and reliability of a service aimed at a female audience.
+This design highlights the premium quality and reliability of a service aimed at women.

 Kiva